What is COVID-19?

 Learn about the availability, safety and science behind the COVID-19 vaccines

-Information for UF Health patients and families about our hospitals and clinics.
+Information for UF Health patients and families about our hospitals and practices.

 Learn about the novel coronavirus and how it differs from the flu.